foxxyz/Plant/README.md

 4. Load `/install/` on your website.
 Follow the steps, and note the generated password at the end.
 5. Delete the `/install/` directory on your server.

-That's it!
 The installation script will send you to the Site Admin where you'll be able to change your password and start constructing your site.

 FAQ
 ---